 - L.1 Instructed PODEs will need to satisfy themselves that they have obtained sufficient material to enable them to give an accurate and reliable expert opinion and have identified all information necessary to achieve that aim.
 Data collection and asking for appropriately detailed data from scheme administrators at the start will enable efficient completion of reports. - L.2 While administrators should always be asked to provide additional information or clarification where this is needed to complete the report, they can be slow to respond.
 In appropriate cases, taking a reasonable view about what the likely information might be in the absence of actual information might be sensible and proportionate.
 This will be a matter of judgment for the PODE and should depend upon materiality.
 Any missing data and such assumptions made should be clearly set out in the expert report together with details of the sensitivity of the assumptions to reasonable variation. - L.3 The following lists identify the sorts of information that a PODE should consider obtaining as a helpful starting point for a PODE Report.
 The information requested/needed may be subject to variation in appropriate cases.
-The information sought will depend on whether the pension is Defined Benefit and if so, final salary or career average, Defined Contribution or Hybrid, or whether there is an annuity in payment. - L.4 In a Defined Benefit scheme case the following information is likely to be important:
+The information sought will depend on whether the pension is Defined Benefit and if so, final salary or career average, Defined Contribution or Hybrid, or whether there is an annuity in payment. - L.4 In a Defined Benefit scheme case the following information is likely to be important: - accrued pension (and automatic lump sum) or pension in payment including Guaranteed Minimum Pensions (GMPs); - accruing pension for an active member; - · current CE and date of CE; - calculation basis for CE, in so far as this is available;

-- (i) Accrued pension (and automatic lump sum) or pension in payment including Guaranteed Minimum Pensions (GMPs) - (ii) Accruing pension for an active member - (iii) Current CE and date of CE - (iv) Calculation basis for CE, in so far as this is available - (v) Events which may materially change the CE - (vi) Scheme Retirement Age - (vii) Member specific and Scheme-specific Early Retirement terms and how any factors will be applied for the member - (viii) Late Retirement terms and how any factors will be applied for the member - (ix) Commutation factors for taking cash in place of the pension - (x) Increases in deferment - (xi) Is the pension defined at date of leaving or revalued to date - (xii) If revalued to date, has the GMP been revalued - (xiii) Is GMP revalued by Fixed Rate, s21 or Limited Rate - (xiv) Increases in retirement - (xv) Adjustments to pension at State Pension Age or other age
+- · events which may materially change the CE; - · scheme Retirement Age; - member specific and Scheme-specific Early Retirement terms and how any factors will be applied for the member; - late Retirement terms and how any factors will be applied for the member; - commutation factors for taking cash in place of the pension; - · increases in deferment; - is the pension defined at date of leaving or revalued to date; - if revalued to date, has the GMP been revalued; - is GMP revalued by Fixed Rate, s21 or Limited Rate; - increases in retirement; - adjustments to pension at State Pension Age or other age; - factors affecting future benefit (pensionable salary restrictions); - options available for Pension Sharing (internal / external); - if internal, the terms of the internal option offer; - fees for pension sharing and whether they can be taken from the pension rights; - whether Scheme has made a statement about underfunding; - · any material announcements to members; - service dates including part time history;

-- (xvi) Factors affecting future benefit (pensionable salary restrictions) - (xvii) Options available for Pension Sharing (internal / external) - (xviii) If internal, the terms of the internal option offer - (xix) Fees for Pension Sharing and whether they can be taken from the pension rights - (xx) Whether Scheme has made a statement about underfunding - (xxi) Any material announcements to members - (xxii) Service dates including part time history - (xxiii) Pensionable salaries at significant dates - (xxiv) Accrual rates throughout service - (xxv) Any AVC scheme and, if so, whether there is a requirement for the AVC to be shared identically to main scheme - (xxvi) Details of any Lifetime Allowance calculations (for example - any Lifetime Allowance protection in place or Pension Input amounts for the annual allowance) or percentage of Lifetime Allowance used to date - (xxvii) Whether the scheme requires evidence of health and/or is likely to re-assess the health of either annuitant in recalculating the CE in accordance with regulations